slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 First the essential.
 Then the details.

 Focusing is an art.
-Time is not the limit—attention is.
+Time is not the limit, attention is.
 Busy means out of control.
 Lack of time means lack of priorities.
 Always look where you want to go, not where you don’t want to go.

 > *"A man with a watch knows what time it is.
 A man with two watches is never sure." (...)
 "If you want a well, only dig in one place."